-- 1. Enrollment - a.
-The Wyoming 4-H membership year is defined as October 1 September 30. - b.
-The Wyoming 4-H Youth Development Program has a policy of open enrollment.
-Eligible youth may enroll in Wyoming 4-H Youth Development Programs at any time of the year.
-Counties may establish reasonable deadlines for participation when those deadlines are needed to ensure educational integrity and/or safety.

-New 4-H enrollments will be accepted at any time during the year.
-It is reasonable to establish deadlines for certain aspects of participation, such as county fair, camps, or contests because of the need for safety, education, or planning prior to participation; however, club membership must be accepted at any time.

-- c.
-Youth ages 5-18 as of January 1 of the current 4-H year are eligible to enroll in the Wyoming 4-H Youth Development Program.
+- 1. The Wyoming 4-H membership year is defined as October 1 September 30. - 2.
+The Wyoming 4-H Youth Development program has a policy of open enrollment.
+Eligible youth may enroll in Wyoming 4-H Youth Development programs at any time of the year.
+Counties may establish reasonable deadlines for participation when those deadlines are needed to ensure educational integrity and/or safety. - New 4-H enrollments will be accepted at any time during the year.
+It is reasonable to establish deadlines for certain aspects of participation such as county fair, camps, or contests because of the need for safety, education, or planning prior to participation, however, club membership must be accepted at any time. - 3.
+Youth ages 5-18 as of January 1st of the current 4-H year are eligible to enroll in the Wyoming 4-H Youth Development program.
 Youth ages 5-7 can participate in 4-H as Cloverbuds and can only enroll in the Cloverbud project.
-Youth ages 8-18 will participate as 4-H members in any project offered by Wyoming 4-H. For more information about Cloverbud participation, please refer to the Cloverbud Fact Sheet. - d.
-Youth with differing developmental abilities may enroll in 4-H after the age of 18 with approval of the 4-H educator in consultation with the State 4-H Office.
+Youth ages 8-18 will participate as 4-H Members in any project offered by Wyoming 4-H. For more information about Cloverbud participation please refer to the Cloverbud Fact Sheet. - 4.
+Youth with differing developmental abilities may enroll in 4-H after the age of 18 with approval of the 4-H Educator in consultation with the Wyoming State 4-H Office.

-2. Participation
+B. Participation